 India and the UAE have entered into a Mutual Legal Assistance Treaty (MLAT) that facilitates cooperation in criminal matters — primarily for service of process, taking of evidence, and execution of search orders in criminal investigations.
 The MLAT is more directly relevant where the commercial dispute involves a criminal element — fraud, cheating under IPC, or money laundering.
 In purely civil commercial disputes, the MLAT is not directly applicable, but the evidence collection mechanisms under Indian civil procedure are broad: Indian courts can issue letters rogatory (requests to foreign courts for evidence), and Indian courts accept notarised affidavits from UAE-based witnesses.
 For UAE creditors with documentary evidence of large-scale financial fraud by Indian debtors, initiating a criminal complaint alongside the civil recovery proceedings can accelerate settlement — the prospect of arrest and prosecution tends to focus the debtor's attention on repayment.

-Free initial consultation in Gulf Standard Time.
+Schedule a Consultation in Gulf Standard Time.

 Advocate Subodh Bajpai · Dubai Desk · Delhi & Mumbai · 500+ DRT Appearances